 Even if the child apologizes and begs you to not go to time out, it is best not to change your mind.
 Accept and thank the child for the apology, then carry through with the consequence.
 Changing the consequence encourages manipulation.

 Is the child trying to get your attention while in the time out area?
 Move further away so you are less distracted.
 When the time out period is over, give the child your full attention.

 Some children may repeat the same behavior soon after the time out.
 In this case, ask the child if he or she remembers what happened the last time.
 If the child doesn't remember, provide a reminder, then follow through with the time out routine.
 Again, evaluate why the technique may not have been effective and then alter it accordingly.
 If the behavior continues, take a closer look at what may be causing it.

-It is important to remember that the behaviors we observe in children are the outward manifestations of their inner thoughts.
+It is important to remember that the behaviors we observe in children are the outward actions of their inner thoughts.
 Therefore, as a parent you should concern yourself with what is observable as well as what is not observable.
 What caused the behavior that resulted in the need for time out?
 Sometimes, something as simple as changing the environment, being sure the child's needs are met, or communicating appropriate expectations can prevent the same behavior from happening again.

 Ultimately, incorporating time out, as well as other positive discipline techniques, can help children build positive behaviors, allowing them to become independent and self-disciplined.

 123 Time Out Advantages and Disadvantages.
 Attachment Parenting Canada website.
 Available at: http://www.attachmentparenting.ca/articles/articlea1.htm.
 Accessed October 13, 2016.